• Saudi GFX promotional key art

 How do I submit an activity packet for instructor review and critique?

-Activity packets should be submitted via the submission link above.
+Activity packets should be submitted via the links above.
 Only valid Google GMail addresses are allowed to submit a packet.
 Use the link associated with each instructor above.
 E.g. for a marketing packet click the link to Jon Hansen, etc.

 What kind of email addresses are allowed for submission?